 Are you thinking about suing a judge?
 Before you do, read this.
 It is some case snippets that cover the basics on suing judges.
-For more information, look up the case law yourself.
+For more information, research the issue.

 Frank BARRETT, Plaintiff-Appellee, v.
 Nancy I. HARRINGTON, a/k/a Penny Harrington, Defendant-Appellant.
 No. 96-6207.
 United States Court of Appeals, Sixth Circuit.
 Argued Aug.
 5, 1997.
 Decided Nov.
 20, 1997.